 This tiny quadcopter is jam-packed with tech, squeezing everything we love about the Phantom 4 into a smaller shell - then leaving it in the dust with some truly fantastic new features.
 And that’s before you fold the rotors away and sling it into a bag.

 It’s so small you can hold it in one hand, but it’s faster, more intelligent and less likely to crash than anything that’s come before it.
 Throw in a gimbal-stabilised 4K camera, and you’ve got everything you need for pin-sharp aerial photos and video.

 After putting one through its paces, it’s clear other drone companies are going to have to step up their game - DJI just left everything else on the launchpad.

 The Mavic Pro is small.
 Seriously, what is this - a drone for ants?
 Folded up, it’ll barely take up more room in a bag than a water bottle.
 That makes it even smaller than GoPro's Karma.

 When it’s time to fly, flipping out the wings takes seconds.
 You don’t even need to fix the articulated propellors into place - they’ll sort themselves out through G-force when you start the motors.

-Build quality is reassuringly sturdy.
-It feels like the Mavic could could take a bit of punishment and still be able to fly - not that I was ready to crash one in front of DJI’s PR team to find out.
+Build quality is reassuringly sturdy, too.
+It feels like the Mavic could could take a bit of punishment and still be able to fly - not that I was willing to risk incurring the wrath of DJI’s PR team to find out.

 That gunmetal grey colour scheme makes it look properly mean, too - like a prototype military robot grasshopper getting ready to pounce.